{{ summaryHeading }}

 Common RF mismatch reference points

 The review profile applies a label after return loss is calculated.
-Boundaries are inclusive at the listed lower return-loss value, so a reading equal to a threshold enters that band.
+A reading equal to a listed lower-bound value enters that band, so the boundary is inclusive.

 Review profile lower-bound labels